 Nookzy is a space sharing platform designed to facilitate the usage of unused pockets of the city (nooks), and to drive the hyper-decontextualized design of these spaces into unexpected and imagination-expanding settings.

 Decoding Labs is an experimental design practice and portfolio of unusual-yet-replicable spatial projects.
-Viewed as the R&D arm of Nookzy, Decoding Labs aims to innovate with aesthetics, experiential qualities, materials, electronic configurations, etc.
+Emerging as the R&D arm of Nookzy, Decoding Labs aims to innovate with aesthetics, experiential qualities, materials, electronic configurations, etc.

 Spontaneum is an “urban hacking” forum and platform that aims to make the intentional misuse of spaces into a “thing.”
 Viewing the decisions of real estate and formal planning/design process as yielding an urban setting that is inadequate and unacceptable for human life, Spontaneum uses pop-up tactics to generate a richer, more imaginative and habitable metropolis that bypasses the designed scarcities of the commercial city.